 - United States of America

 - If you hold a valid residence permit from:

 - If you are a flight crew member and a national of a contracting party to the Convention on International Civil Aviation.

 Depending on your country, you can do this online or in person.
 You must book an appointment.
 You cannot show up to submit an application without a prior appointment.

 You must apply at least 15 days before your planned trip.
 It is recommended to apply as early as possible.
-However, keep in mind that the earliest you can apply is three months before your planned trip.
+However, keep in mind that the earliest you can apply is six months before your planned trip.

 Fill the Swiss A visa application form and collect the required documents

 If your country requires you to apply for a Swiss airport transit visa (and you are not exempt), you have to fill the following requirements: